aliou94/evenver-distributor-app-version-0.02/README.md

-# Getting Started with Create React App
+# Even-Distributor-App

+This a simple application that will evenly distribute boxes of merchandise based on a preset data of client information.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+**Note**: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+From here you will add progressively information about your app

 ## Available Scripts